 All diagnoses must be performed by your qualified medical personnel.

-Any video documenting your child or your (adult) with repetitive coughing and/or being cured will help Dr. Weinberger immensely in his research and development of treatment for Habit Cough.
+Any video documenting your child or your (adult) with repetitive daytime, dry, coughing and/or being cured will help Dr. Weinberger immensely in his research and development of treatment for Habit Cough.

 Provide him with a detailed overview and he will reply shortly.